Welcome

 11:00 AM - 12:30 PMFatherhood Manologues Workshop

-The Fatherhood Manologues Workshop is a dynamic 2 hour session designed specifically for social workers who engage with fathers and families.
 This workshop provides a unique opportunity to explore the profound impact of fatherhood and the experiences of being fathered through storytelling and reflection.
 It allows social workers to better understand the diverse narratives surrounding fatherhood, which can enhance their practice and interventions with clients.

 Track: Social Work Practice